cezaryszczesny/cezaryszczesny/README.md

 ### Hi there, my name is Cezary 👋

 - 🔭 I'm student at Wrocław University of Science and Technology at faculty of Teleinformatics (3rd year)
-- 🌱 Besides studying I'm learning programming on my own
+- 🌱 Besides studying I'm work fulltime as Fullstack developer
 - 💬 My  Tech Stack includes Java, SQL, ReactJs and CSS, E2E testing with JS (Puppeteer)
 - 📫 How to reach me: cdszczesny@gmail.com
 - ⚡ Fun fact: I'm an American Football player